-Available to preorder - this title is due to release in September 2022.
+Available to preorder - this title is due to release in late September 2022.
+Signed copies will ship in mid-October.

 Since 2014, Alessandra Sanguinetti has been returning to the small town of Black River Falls in Wisconsin, creating the photographs that would come to form the stark and elliptical series Some Say Ice.
 The same town is the subject of Wisconsin Death Trip, a book of photographs taken by Charles Van Schaick in the late 1800s documenting the bleak hardships of the lives and deaths of its inhabitants.
 Sanguinetti first came across this book as a child, and the experience is engraved into her memory as her first re-ckoning with mortality.
 This encounter eventually led her to explore the strange relationship of photography and death, and ultimately to make her own visits to Black River Falls.